 Even if you don’t follow a definitive fundraising calendar, it’s still vital to come up with a year-end fundraising plan—and stick to it.
 To get started preparing for the most wonderful time of the year for nonprofits and charities, ensure you’ve covered your year-end fundraising basics with this year-end fundraising campaign timeline.

-Download our December Fundraising Sample Plan + Calendar (xls):
+View and download our December Fundraising Sample Plan + Calendar by clicking here.

 By November 1st